deadmanoz/data-carry-research/README.md

 ## Overview

 This tool processes Bitcoin UTXO set dumps to extract and classify P2MS outputs used by various data-embedding protocols.
-These protocols leverage Bitcoin's P2MS scripts to store arbitrary data including images, tokens, and other digital assets directly on the Bitcoin blockchain.
+These protocols leverage Bitcoin's P2MS scripts to store arbitrary data including text, images, documents, name registrations, tokens and other digital assets directly on the Bitcoin blockchain.

 ### Supported Protocols